 The M2M area network may use technologies such as IEEE 802.15 (e.g. Zigbee), Bluetooth, etc. or local networks such as PLC, M-BUS, Wireless M-BUS and KNX.
 The M2M access network is based on existing access networks.
 Examples of access networks may include: xDSL, HFC, PLC, satellite, GERAN, UTRAN, eUTRAN, W-LAN and WiMAX.
 DSL technologies may include sharing an Internet access from the telecommunication premises of a subscriber.

-DSL technologies or access to the smart meter with mobile networks (e.g. GSM/GRPS) may be assumed as one of the first deployed solutions.
+Access to the smart meter with mobile networks (e.g. GSM/GRPS) may be assumed as one of the first deployed solutions.
 Those technologies are well introduced in the markets and the network operators can use their experiences in traditional markets.

-The absence of more or less electromagnetic interference compared with PLT technologies may be count as an advantage of the above mentioned technologies in the access network.
-PLT technologies may show their advantage in the M2M area network when a smart meter is coupled on-hook with a PLT-Modem to get access to the M2M access network without extra wired or wireless installations.
+PLC or the various wireless alternatives to cellular can offer economic efficiencies when their deployment is practical.

 [Others: To be developed]

-While all the different types of smart grid telecommunication technologies listed above can be used in specific circumstances, in some cases, especially where population densities and grid architecture dictate, PLT-based smart grids may enable utilities to achieve the performance and cost profiles that allow for mass deployment and the full exploitation of the smart grid concept.
-Even where PLT technology is not the only communication platform used, it will often play a significant role in the smart grid network.
+While all the different types of smart grid telecommunication technologies listed above can be used in specific circumstances, in some cases, especially where population densities and grid architecture dictate, Non-GPRS based smart grids may enable utilities to achieve the performance and cost profiles that allow for mass deployment and the full exploitation of the smart grid concept

 4 Smart grid benefits